rqc6/66_containerrob/README.md

 **NOT** modproof

 You are not allowed to resell or release my scripts!
-Its my first resource in github! :)
+Its my first resource in github! :) More coming soon...

 Requirements:
    - any es_extended version